I am a fullstack software developer with over 21 years of experience building mobile and web applications.

 Although we live in a ultra-connected world, it's still incredibly important today to ensure that apps work gracefully offline, caching data locally to ensure they are fast and responsive when internet connection are unavailable.

-Words of praise from some the incredible people I've had the opportunity to work with.
+Kind words from some the incredible people I've had the opportunity to work with.